Petroleum: Fuels and lubricants

-Petroleum is used mostly, by volume, for refining into fuel oil and gasoline, both important primary energy sources.
-84% by volume of the hydrocarbons present in petroleum is converted into fuels, including gasoline, diesel, jet, heating, and other fuel oils, and liquefied petroleum gas.
+Due to its high energy density, easy transportability and relative abundance, oil has become the world's most important source of energy since the mid-1950s.
+Petroleum is used mostly, by volume, for refining into fuel oil and gasoline, both important primary energy sources, including gasoline, diesel, jet, heating, and other fuel oils, and liquefied petroleum gas.
+Closely related to fuels for combustion engines are Lubricants, greases, and viscosity stabilizers.